MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

 - Decide whether you want Microsoft to manage your tenant key (the default), or generate and manage your tenant key yourself (known as bring your own key, or BYOK).
 Note that currently, you cannot use BYOK if you use Exchange Online.
 For more information, see [Planning and implementing your Azure Information Protection tenant key](plan-implement-tenant-key.md).

 - Install the Windows PowerShell module for [!INCLUDE[aad_rightsmanagement_2](../includes/aad_rightsmanagement_2_md.md)] on at least one computer that has Internet access.
 You can do this step now, or later.
-For more information, see [Installing Windows PowerShell for Azure Rights Management](../deploy-use/install-powershell.md).
+For more information, see [Installing Windows PowerShell for the Azure Rights Management service](../deploy-use/install-powershell.md).

 - If you are currently using on-premises Rights Management services: Perform a migration to move the keys, templates, and URLs to the cloud.
 For more information, see [Migrating from AD RMS to Information Protection](migrate-from-ad-rms-to-azure-rms.md).

-- Activate Rights Management so that you can begin to protect documents and emails.
+- Activate the Azure Rights Management service so that you can begin to protect documents and emails.
 If a phased deployment is required, configure user onboarding controls to restrict usage to specific users.
 For more information, see [Activating Azure Rights Management](../deploy-use/activate-service.md).

 Optionally, consider configuring the following: